CodyWallace245/Portfolio/_posts/2022-11-29-Overview: Design and Production of TIR Targets.markdown

 ## Sample Mold

-$600 was all it cost to get the single shot mold created. it took about 2 weeks for the mold to get made, and cost roughly $50 per sample.
+It took about 2 weeks for the mold to get made.
 We started to work on some of the issues - getting the artwork onto the target required two separate steps.
 Drip dyeing and screen printing.
 Screen printing was pretty easy, but drip dying presented an issue.
 The center circle where the shutoffs passed through leaked dye, so we needed to adjust the mold. fortunately, it was a simple fix - create lines that added to the part, these would create small dams where the drip dye could rest until the liquid evaporated.

 ![Final Mold]({{site.baseurl}}/assets/img/TIR Targets/Screen-print-drip-dye.jpg)